tldr-pages/tldr/pages/common/moro.md

 > Track work time.

-- Run moro once right after starting the working day, and when once more before leaving work:
+- Run moro once right after starting the working day, and once more before leaving work:

 `moro`

-- To adjust the starting time of the day, for example if one forgets to run moro in the morning:
+- To adjust the start of the working day:

 `moro hi {{09:30}}`

-- To adjust the end of the working day, if needed:
+- To adjust the end of the working day:

 `moro bye {{17:30}}`

-- To add notes, for example to remember how many hours were spent on a specific task:
+- To add a note on the working day:

-`moro note {{3 hours on the web project called Foo}}`
+`moro note {{3 hours on project Foo}}`

 - To see the full report of all records and notes: